joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## Digest Agent
 The Digest Agent collects any Events sent to it and emits them as a single event.
-The resulting Event will have a payload message of message.
-You can use liquid templating in the message, have a look at the Wiki for details.
+The resulting Event will have a payload message of `message`.
+You can use liquid templating in the `message`, have a look at the Wiki for details.

 ## PDF Info Agent